PROTECTING DIGITAL ASSETS WITH FLORIDA ESTATE PLANNING

 What Are Digital Assets?

-Under Florida’s Fiduciary Access to Digital Assets Act (FADA), codified as Fla.
-Stat. § 740.001 et seq., digital assets are any electronic records in which a person has a right or interest.
+Under Florida’s Fiduciary Access to Digital Assets Act (FADA), codified in Fla.
+Stat. § 740.001., digital assets are any electronic records in which a person has a right or interest.
 This includes:

 -